google-marketing-solutions/ga4-ecom-attributor/ecom-attributor-web-GTM/README.md

   * Same event name that you provide in this input field needs to be added as a trigger for Cookie creator tag

 * Product List attribution
   * By selecting this option, you need to provide exact event names you use to push Item List information into Data Layer.
 In total, there are three input fields.
-In some cases, webshops have List information can be available on multiple ecommerce actions (e.g. Product List Click, Detail View and Add to Cart).
+In some cases, List information can be available on multiple ecommerce actions (e.g. select_item, view_item and add_to_cart events).
 If you have List information available on multiple ecommerce actions, please fill out corresponding fields.
-  * In case if you have List information available only on one ecommerce action (e.g. Product List Click), provide event name only in that field.
+  * In case if you have List information available only on one ecommerce action (e.g. select_item), provide event name only in that field.
 Rest of the fields leave empty.
   * Same event name that you provide in this input field needs to be added as a trigger for Cookie creator tag

 **IMPORTANT: In order for solution to work, you must specify at least one ecommerce event which contains list information in Data Layer.**